kawaii5/izbicki.me/blog/Conversions.md

 </tr>
 </table>

 Heres the table from converting from UTF8 to ByteString in Haskell and UTF8 and wstring in C++.
+For Haskell, import [Data.Text](http://hackage.haskell.org/package/text-0.11.2.0/docs/Data-Text.html).
 <table>
 <tr>
 <td>Haskell</td>